 Never go with any prejudice.
 As you can see, this year, many questions came from Science and Technology, which was usually a less important area in previous years.

-We feel the most of the questions of GS3 check the conceptual understanding of fundamental issues/topics, evoking opinion from the candidates on many items recently in news.
-This paper cannot be called an easy paper unless you prepared holistically.
-Clearly, 2018 GS3 paper was not for those who did a selective study.
+We feel that most of the questions of GS3 check the conceptual understanding of fundamental issues/topics, evoking opinions from the candidates on many items recently in the news.
+This paper cannot be called an easy paper unless you are prepared holistically.
+Clearly, the 2018 GS3 paper was not for those who did a selective study.

 Feel free to post your feedback about the question paper in the comment section below.